-Easy-how to paint your front door to dramatically change the look and feel of your house.
+How to paint a metal door to dramatically change the look and feel of your home.

 Just like any other couple looking to purchase a home, we looked at a ton!
 Um, online.
 We actually didn’t set foot in any house we were interested in.
 We were stationed in Hawaii and did our entire experience shopping online!